Julia Ducournau

 Julia Ducournau (/fr/; born 18 November 1983) is a French film director and screenwriter.
-She made her feature film debut in 2016 with Raw.
-At the 2021 Cannes Film Festival, she won the Palme d'Or for her film Titane, which made her the second female director to win the award as well as the first to win the award solo.
-Additionally, Ducournau also received a nomination for Best Director at the 75th British Academy Film Awards.
-Her films typically fall under the body horror genre.
+She is best known for the body horror films Raw (2016) and Titane (2021), the latter of which earned her the Palme d'Or at the 2021 Cannes Film Festival, making her the second female director to win the award as well as the first to win the award solo.
+Her work has received various accolades, including a second Palme d'Or nomination for her third feature, Alpha (2025).

 Early life and career

 Julia Ducournau was born in Paris to a gynaecologist mother and dermatologist father.
+She is of Amazigh descent.

 She attended La Fémis and studied screenwriting.
-Her first film, Junior, is a short film about a girl who “after contracting a stomach bug” began to “shed her skin” like a snake.
+Her first film, Junior, is a short film about a girl who "after contracting a stomach bug" began to "shed her skin" like a snake.
 In 2011, Junior won the Petit Rail d'Or at the 2011 Cannes Film Festival.
-In 2012, Ducournau released a TV-film titled Mange.
-The film follows a recovering bulimic who is seeking “revenge on her college tormentor.”
+In 2012, Ducournau released a television film titled Mange.
+The film follows a recovering bulimic who is seeking "revenge on her college tormentor."
 Her first feature film is 2016's Raw.
 The project had been developed through the TorinoFilmLab Framework programme in 2013.
 Raw was screened in the Critics' Week section at the 2016 Cannes Film Festival.
 In October 2016, Raw won the Sutherland Award for Best First Feature at the London Film Festival.
 Per David Fear of Rolling Stone, Raw was a contender for the "best horror movie of the decade."

 In 2021, Ducournau's sophomore feature Titane was bought by Neon.
 For Titane, Ducournau was awarded the coveted Palme d'Or at the 2021 Cannes Film Festival where it had its world premiere.
 The award was accidentally presented to Ducournau at the beginning of the awards ceremony by jury president Spike Lee, although it was intended to be the final award of the evening.
 Ducournau is the second female filmmaker to win after Jane Campion in 1993 for The Piano, the first to win not jointly with another director (Campion had won jointly alongside Chen Kaige, for Farewell My Concubine).
 Additionally, Ducournau also received a nomination for Best Director at the 75th British Academy Film Awards.
+Titane received widespread critical praise, as reactions out of Cannes declared the film as "singular, shocking, repulsive, and incendiary" as well as receiving comparisons to work by David Cronenberg, in the way that the"body horror genre was utilized.
+In 2025, Ducournau's third feature film, Alpha, a film that "imagines a fictions epidemic closely inspired by the AIDS crisis," premiered at the 2025 Cannes Film Festival to polarized reviews.
+In an interview with Vanity Fair, Ducournau stated that "the film is so much about the difficulty of letting go."
+She also cited the world around her as a prime source of inspiration for Alpha.
+The film draws on a fictional epidemic inspired by the AIDS crisis and explores themes of stigma, illness, and marginalization.